RockmanEXEZone/chaudloader/README.md

 -- Loads a library from the mod folder and call its chaudloader_init function.
 --
 --     chaudloader_init: unsafe extern "system" fn(userdata: *const u8, n: usize) -> bool
+--
-function chaudloader.unsafe.init_mod_dll(path: string, userdata: string)
+-- This is not recommended: instead, you should just require a Lua DLL. function chaudloader.unsafe.init_mod_dll(path: string, userdata: string)

 -- Writes directly into process memory.